Spec Configuration

 | E1020 | Missing x-barbacane-dispatch on operation |

-| E1031 | Plaintext http:// upstream URL (use HTTPS or --allow-plaintext-upstream) |
+| E1031 | Plaintext http:// upstream URL (use HTTPS or --allow-plaintext at compile time) |

 Next Steps